 regexp must assume a match against:

-Normalised method signature rules for defining
+Normalized method signature rules for defining

 regexp must be defined to match specific methods in your Groovy source code:

 (Refer to Sun Java's documentation for more information.)

 - Return Type – for example,

 - Parameter List – for example,

 Clover's statement context feature currently does not support Groovy.

 A Statement Context represents the set of statements that match a given pattern.
 For example, you might want to set up a statement context to allow you to filter out 'noisy' statements (such as logging calls) by defining a statement context regexp

 A regular expression defined in a statement context will be matched against a normalized form of the statement: